astroHongbo/astroHongbo.github.io/_pages/about.md

   - /about.html
 ---

-My research is focused on theoretical astrophysics with a broad interest in topics compact stars (white dwars and neutron stars), asteroseismology, and stellar dynamics.
+My research is focused on astrophysics with a broad interest in topics compact stars, asteroseismology, and stellar dynamics.